 In China, the government is broadening the availability of healthcare services.
-As a result, the number of diagnostic X-ray imaging systems, including CT imaging systems, has grown significantly.
+As a result, the number of diagnostic X-ray imaging systems, including CT, has grown significantly.
 We are developing CT X-ray tubes and related subsystems for Chinese OEMs as they introduce new systems in China.
-We presently have multi-year pricing agreements for CT tubes with 8 medical X-ray imaging OEMs in China.
+We have entered into multi-year agreements for providing CT tubes to eight medical X-ray imaging OEMs in China.
 Over the long-term, our objective is to become the partner of choice both for OEMs and in the replacement market as CT systems become more widely adopted throughout the Chinese market.
+In China, despite a COVID-19 related slowdown in the beginning of the year, demand for our products has returned, and full fiscal year 2020 results for China exceeded our prepandemic expectations.

-In recent years our business in China has been impacted by the trade war with the United States in two principal ways: (1) imports of raw materials from China have become more expensive and (2) importing finished U.S. manufactured products into China has also become more difficult and more expensive.
-To mitigate the impact of tariffs on materials imported from China, we have implemented changes to secure more non-China sources of materials used to manufacture our X-ray imaging products.
-With respect to imports into China, the additional tariffs imposed by the Chinese government led to a decrease in sales of radiographic detectors manufactured outside of China.
-To help address these issues, as well as to be closer to our global customer base, we continue to expand manufacturing capabilities at our facilities in China, Germany and the Philippines and also implemented local sourcing strategies to lower our costs and offer local content.
+In recent years our growth in China has been impacted by the trade war with the United States.
+Our business has been impacted in two principal ways: (1) imports of raw materials from China to the U.S. have become more expensive and (2) importing finished U.S. manufactured products into China has become more difficult and expensive.
+In order to mitigate the impact of tariffs on materials imported from China, we have implemented changes to secure more non-China sources of materials used to manufacture our X-ray imaging products.
+With respect to imports into China, the additional tariffs imposed by the Chinese government have led to a decrease in sales of radiographic detectors manufactured outside of China.
+To help address these issues, and to be closer to our global customer base, we continue to expand manufacturing capabilities at our facilities in China, Germany and the Philippines and have implemented local sourcing strategies to lower our costs and offer local content.
 This local-for-local strategy has been well received by both our local customers as well as global OEMs, and acts as a natural hedge against trade wars and other potential supply chain disruptions.